Dog of Flanders (TV series): Production

-The animators conducted extensive research on 19th century Flanders, although it has to be said that a lot of features in the series are not Flemish but typically Dutch (the girl's hat and the tulips for example).
+The animators conducted extensive research on 19th century Flanders, although it has to be said that a lot of features in the series are not Flemish but typically Dutch.
 The buildings depicted in the series were modeled after the Bokrijk open-air museum.
 Although there have been some changes from the original story by Marie Louise de la Ramée, it has been faithful in keeping the storyline accurate.

 Isao Takahata and Hayao Miyazaki also worked on the series, respectively as storyboard artist and key animator for episode 15.

 Dog of Flanders aired on Fuji TV between January 5 and December 28, 1975.
 Having gone into production before Zuiyo Eizo and Nippon Animation division, episodes #1–26 of the anime were still originally credited to Zuiyo and broadcast in the Calpis Comic Theater series.
 In subsequent DVD releases Calpis Children's Theater title card was kept in all 52 episodes.